whisthq/whist/backend/services/README.md

 ## Host-Service Specifics

-See the `/host-service` folder for the specifics of this service.
+See the (`/host-service` README)[https://github.com/whisthq/whist/blob/dev/backend/services/host-service/README.md] for the specifics of this service.

 ## Scaling Service Specifics

-See the `/scaling-service` folder for the specifics of this service.
+See the (`/scaling-service` README)[https://github.com/whisthq/whist/blob/dev/backend/services/scaling-service/README.md] for the specifics of this service.